DEST-DOC/software-documentation/docs/source/execution.rst

 		cmake --build /home/kevinb/Videos/Build  --clean-first  --config Debug -- "-v"

-Finally, if building using cmake was successful you will see something similar to the following:
+Finally, if building using CMake was successful you will see something similar to the following:

 .. image:: ../../images/eclipse4.png
    :alt: Eclipse4